lifejustgood/weekenda/README.md

-# weekenda
+# Weekenda description
-project for generating long weekends to help with vacation planning.
+Project for generating long weekends to help with vacation planning.
 Currently our project support only current year and Ukraine country.

 ## Local setup